Export data to Amazon Web Services

 Need a hosted solution?

 Most Swrve customers can self-host this pipeline; all you have to do is follow the steps in these tutorials.
 However, if you prefer a turn-key hosted solution, we do offer one as a professional service.
 There is an additional fee associated with this service.
-For more information, contact your Customer Success Manager at firstname.lastname@example.org.
+For more information, contact your CSM at firstname.lastname@example.org.

 Need help with Queries?